MONROE-PROJECT/Experiments/experiments/template/readme.md

 The experiment consists of one main process and two sub processes.
  1. One process listen to modem and gps information
  3. One process executes the experiment
- 4. The main thread are managing the other threads
+ 4. The main process are managing the two processes above

 ### Information sharing between processes
 The information are shared between the processes by two thread safe